3D printing speed

+In 3D printing, the printing speed is a measure for how much material is printed per unit of time ($\text{amount} / \text{time}$).
+It's an important parameter for the time it takes to print, and can affect the quality of the print.

+Units used varies depends on the type of additive manufacturing technique.
+The unit of manufactured material is typically measured in units of either mass (kg), length (mm) or volume (cm3), and the unit of time is usually measured in seconds (or sometimes hours).
+For example, fused filament fabrication typically uses mm/s or mm3/s, while stereolithography typically uses mm/h or layers per hour.

+Examples

-The following table compares the speeds of commercially relevant 3D printing technologies.
+The following table compares typical speeds of some commercially relevant 3D printing technologies (updated 2020):

+Importance of speed for time usage

 3D printing speed refers to only the build stage, a subcomponent of the entire 3D printing process.
 However, the entire process spans from pre-processing to post-processing stages.
 The time required for printing a completed part from a data file (.stl or .obj) is calculated as the sum of time for the following stages: